It’s happened again: Still another study, this time out of

 Can’t we, by now, safely assume that, what has been found to

-be true in these fields of surgery, is true in every field?
+be true in studies of these fields of surgery, is true in every branch of medicine?

 Yet the same day this bladder cancer study came out, another story was published about the new guidelines for surgeons when a patient refuses a